-- · Verify the identity of the person; - Conduct an appropriate history and physical examination (which can be conducted via telemedicine); - Establish a diagnosis through the use of acceptable medical practice; - Discuss with the patient the diagnosis, risks and benefits of various treatment options to obtain informed consent; - Insuring the availability of appropriate follow up care; and - Maintaining a complete medical record available to patient and other treating health care providers.
+- · verify that the person requesting the medical treatment is in fact who they claim to be; - conducting an appropriate history and physical examination of the patient that meets the applicable standard of care; - establishing a diagnosis through the use of accepted medical practices, i.e., a patient history, mental status exam, physical exam and appropriate diagnostic and laboratory testing; - discussing with the patient the diagnosis, risks and benefits of various treatment options to obtain informed consent; - insuring the availability of appropriate follow-up care; and - maintaining a complete medical record available to patient and other treating health care providers.

-Physicians using telemedicine to provide medical care must provide an appropriate examination prior to diagnosis and treatment of a patient.
-The exam does not need to be in-person if the technology is sufficient to provide the same information to the physician as if the exam had been performed face-to-face.
+Physicians using telemedicine technologies to provide medical care to patients located in Mississippi must provide an appropriate examination prior to diagnosis and treatment of the patient.
+However, this exam need not be in person if the technology is sufficient to provide the same information to the physician as if the exam had been performed face to face.